 In 2019, Black Friday is on 29 November.

-It was designed by shops and other retailers to encourage people to spend money in the run-up to Christmas - and it's usually the year's busiest shopping day there.
+It was designed by shops and other retailers to encourage people to start splashing the cash in the run-up to Christmas - and it's usually one of the busiest shopping days of the year.

 Shoppers queue up, sometimes for days, to get their hands on a bargain.